trakaus/localboards-ui/README.md

 Other contributors
 ------------------

 You!
-Fork this project on github and send us pull requests!
+Fork this project and send us pull requests!